Posts Tagged ‘orange wine’

 Welcome (Back) to Georgia Part III – Prince Makashvili Cellar

 This grapes for this wine come from the Grand Cru vineyards of Akhoebi, in the village of Kardanakhi in the low hills of the Kakheti region.
 The vineyard covers 1.9 HA and are farmed biodynamically and harvested by hand.
 The soil is black and carbonate-rich.
 The vines are widely spaced at approximately 2500 plants/HA, trained in a double Guyot pattern.
-The vineyard is planted with approximately 90% Rkatsiteli, 4% Mtsvane, 4%Khikhvi and a red varietal called Saperavi, all on original (non-American) root stock.
+The vineyard is planted with approximately 90% Rkatsiteli, 4% Mtsvane, 4%Khikhvi and a red variety called Saperavi, all on original (non-American) root stock.
 Harvest is done by hand, the grapes pressed softly.
 The wine is spontaneously fermented and macerated for 6 months with skins in Qvevri.
 After skin and stalk separation, the resulting wine is stored in smaller Qvevri for a further 12 months.
 Bottled without filtration.
 In 2007 approximately 20hl/ha was produced, or 1200 bottles.

 90% Rkatsiteli 6% Mtsvane 4% Khikhvi